Mekdes-cyber/Markdown/Tutorial Changes.md

 + ``data`` keys = desired columns and values = a nested dictionary where keys = desired rows and values = entry
 + In our example we use keys = cell lines and values = a nested dictionary where keys = drugs and values = EC50 values

 Now let’s format the data so that we can save it as a .tsv file.
-To do this we will populate the data in a dictionary then create a dataframe from that dictionary.
-And finally save this dataframe as a .tsv file.
+To do this we will populate the data in a dictionary then create a DataFrame from that dictionary.
+And finally save this DataFrame as a .tsv file.

 ``` python
 data = {}